LiwZhanFeng/lost-and-found-device/README.md

 <p align="center">##this is list to teach you how to use my project

-First, you has to download the file call svb
+First, you has to download the file call RFID_v4.sb3,which will you see at the top

-second, you will has to press the slide to access the code in slide
+Second, you will has to press the slide to access the code in slide

-therefore,
+therefore, you can use the code on pictoblox to try it out!!!!